Shannon Hoon

 Richard Shannon Hoon (September 26, 1967 – October 21, 1995) was an American singer-songwriter and musician.
 He was the lead singer of the band Blind Melon from 1990 until his death in 1995.

 Early life

-Richard Shannon Hoon was born on September 26, 1967 in Lafayette, Indiana.
-He was raised in the nearby town of Dayton, Indiana with his older half-sister, Anna and older half-brother, Tim.
+Hoon was born on September 26, 1967, in Lafayette, Indiana.
+He was raised in the nearby town of Dayton, Indiana, with his older half-sister, Anna and older half-brother, Tim.
 His father, Dick Hoon, was a bricklayer and his mother, Nel Hoon, was a manager of a bar in Dayton.

 In high school, he played football, wrestled, and was a pole vaulter.
 Shannon's musical influences included the Grateful Dead, The Beatles, John Lennon, and Bob Dylan.
-After graduating from McCutcheon High School in 1985, Hoon joined a local glam metal band named Styff Kytten, which also featured guitarist Michael Kelsey.
+After graduating from McCutcheon High School in 1985, Hoon joined a local glam metal band named Styff Kytten, which also featured guitarist Michael Kelsey, bassist Brian Bundy and drummer Barry Koch.
 He took on the role of frontman and lead singer of the band.
 It was around this time that he wrote his first song and called it "Change".
-He was also a member of the Lafayette band Mank Rage, along with David Lank and Darren Mickler, during this time.